jekymin8232/luckyvicky-homepage/README.md

 I know my strengths and weaknesses with clarity.
 The vanilla code I design reflects the hardships I’ve lived through.
 Anyone can write code.
 But true design is something you only arrive at after enduring a life shaped by constraint and scarcity.
 In the end, the only person I can truly rely on is myself.
+A designer is always alone, but that is where true safety lies.

 ## Nothing in this world is truly free.
 What appears to be free often comes with a very high cost.